Adversarial Reprogramming Revisited: Experiments

-We use the networks exactly as implemented in Keras in TensorFlow 2.8.0 including the method for randomly initialising the trainable weights.
+We use the networks exactly as implemented in Keras in TensorFlow 2.8.1 including the method for randomly initialising the trainable weights.
 For biases, this means they are initialised with~$0$.
-For all other trainable weights, mostly, the Xavier uniform initialiser~\citep{GlorotB10} is used in this implementation.
+For all other trainable weights, mostly, the Glorot uniform initialiser~\citep{GlorotB10} is used in this implementation.
 EfficientNet is an exception, where many layers instead use a truncated normal distribution that has mean~$0$ and standard deviation $\sqrt{2/\text{number of output units}}$.

-All of these networks involve batch normalisation layers~\citep{IoffeS15}.
+All the networks we experiment with (ResNet-50, ResNet-50V2, ResNet-101V2, ResNet-152V2, Inception-v3, and EfficientNet-B0) involve batch normalisation layers~\citep{IoffeS15}.
 Every such layer maintains a moving mean and a moving variance based on batches it has seen during training.
 The inputs are then normalised accordingly: they are shifted by the recorded mean and scaled by the inverse of the recorded variance.
 Note that the moving mean and variance values are not trainable, i.e., they are not subject to updates by the optimiser during training.
 During inference, the moving mean and variance values are no longer updated, and the normalisation is performed based on the last values recorded during training.

 Crucially, in the default implementation of these networks, these moving mean and moving variance values are initialised as~$0$ and~$1$, respectively.
 Therefore, an untrained network initialised in this way will behave as if the batch normalisation layers were not present.